RISE Sleep Tracker

 Woman experiencing hot flashes and fanning herself with hand fan

 • Magnesium may help with night sweats, but more research is needed.
 There aren’t any studies looking at magnesium and night sweats specifically in the general population.
+Research looking at whether magnesium can reduce menopausal hot flashes is mixed.

 • There isn’t any research showing that taking magnesium supplements can cause night sweats, and it’s not a listed side effect of taking magnesium or taking too much magnesium.
 If you’re sweating at night, it may have other causes including a warm bedroom, stress and anxiety, or menopause.